 "Except she's not with Aeroflot anymore."
 Foleda moved to where he could see the screen.
 "In 2014, three years after she and Dyashkin went separate ways, she remarried, this time to a character by the name of Enriko Dorkas, who's listed as a foreign correspondent with Novoye Vremya."

 Barbara pursed her lips silently.
-New Times was a magazine of news and current affairs that had been founded in "He's a colonel," Foleda confirmed.
+New Times was a magazine of news and current affairs that had been founded in 1943 for the specific purpose of providing cover for Soviet intelligence officers abroad.
+"Which presumably means he's KGB," she said.

-"They're both in London, with the Soviet

-Residency in Kensington.
-Officially she's a

-clerk at the embassy.
-But it gets more

-interesting.
-You see, according to a report

-that we have on file from SIS,

-KGB," sne said.
 "Where are they posted?"

-Anita Dorkas - Penkev before she married Enriko - is connected with an underground Soviet intellectual dissident organization known as the Friday Club.
+"He's a colonel," Foleda confirmed, "They're both in London, with the Soviet Residency in Kensington.
+Officially she's a clerk at the embassy.
+But it gets more interesting.
+You see, according to a report that we have on file from SIS, Anita Dorkas -- Penkev before she married Enriko -- is connected with an underground Soviet intellectual dissident organization known as the Friday Club.
 As is often the case with senior officers, she and her husband don't live in the embassy quarters, but have an apartment in Bayswater.
-A double advantage for somebody mixed up in dissident activities:

-she's being extremely cooperative."
+A double advantage for somebody mixed up in dissident activities: one, opportunities to travel abroad; and two, a lot of freedom to meet with outside groups and sources of foreign aid.
+The SIS desk that's been dealing with her says she's being extremely cooperative."

 "You mean the British have recruited her?"

 "So they claim."

 Barbara nodded and was about to reply, but then she checked herself and sat back to stare at the screen again thoughtfully.
-"Unless, of course . . . she's really with the KGB too.
+"Unless, of course... she's really with the KGB too.
 The dissident story could be a cover for tracking down the dissidents' overseas connections."

 Foleda gave a satisfied nod.
-"And that's the key question: Did she maneuver her way into marrying an upward-bound KGB

-way round is it?"
+"And that's the key question: Did she maneuver her way into marrying an upward-bound KGB man to gain a unique base for her dissident activities?
+Or is she a loyal Party agent-wife posing as a dissident?
+Which way round is it?"

 "How confident do the British sound about her?"
 Barbara asked.

 Foleda shrugged.
 "She's provided personnel lists of embassy staff that they requested, organization charts, the names of some contacts over there who are passing information to the Soviets.
 It was material that we already had from other sources, so we could tell if what she was producing was authentic.
 But on the other hand, if the Soviets already figured we had it, they wouldn't be losing anything by letting her give it to us again.
 So it doesn't really prove anything."
-"Three years - since 2014," Foleda replied.